codesnik/calculate-all/README.md

 | `:min_column1`, `:column1_min`, `:minimum_column1`, `:column1_minimum` | `MIN(column1)`
 | `:avg_column1`, `:column1_avg`, `:average_column1`, `:column1_average` | `AVG(column1)`
 | `:sum_column1`, `:column1_sum`                                         | `SUM(column1)`

+Other functions are a bit too database specific, and are better to be given with an explicit SQL snippet.

 Please don't put values from unverified sources (like HTML form or javascript call) into expression list, it could result in malicious SQL injection.